ANXIETY DISORDER AND DISABILITY BENEFITS

 Website: National Institute of Mental Health

 To file an application for SSDI and SSI benefits, you either call the SSA at 1-800-772-1213 or file an application online.
-It is easy to file an online application on the SSA’s website.
+It is easy to file an SSD application on the SSA’s website.
 When you file your SSDI application, make sure you include a good description of your anxiety symptoms.
 Also, make sure to file your application as soon as possible after you stop working.

 You will also want to write about how your medical condition affects your daily life.
 For example, anxiety may impair your ability to make decisions, focus, and complete tasks, especially at work.